SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 .. admonition:: Experiment

-   Try keeping track of which kind of number was the largest, as well as what that largest number was.
+   Add another variable to keep track of which kind of number was the largest, as well as what that largest number was.

 Use ``while`` to repeat a block of code until a condition changes.